 The Marmot Minimalist is exactly that.
 It's a few frills Gore-Tex PackLite pant that doesn't offer much in the way of extra features, instead focusing on its bomber construction, excellent storm worthiness, and fantastic freedom of movement - all while maintaining a respectable packed weight and level of compressibility.

 The Marmot Minimalist offers exceptional weather resistance and performed among the best in our review, in both our side-by-side hose and shower tests, as well as over several weeks of real-world testing over a wet Pacific Northwest fall hiking and climbing season.
 For wet weather hiking or mountaineering, there are few pants we'd rather use than the Minimalist.
 Our testers were impressed with how effective this pant was in keeping us dry.
-This contender, along with the Outdoor Research Foray pant, were the most storm worthy pants we tested.
-Because the Minimilist doesn't offer any side-zippers and features waterproof pockets, there are few ways in which water could find its way in.
-The Gore-Tex PacLite fabric performed at the highest standard and offered long lasting weather protection.
+This contender, along with the Outdoor Research Foray Pant, were the most storm-worthy pants we tested.
+Because the Minimalist doesn't offer any side-zippers and features waterproof pockets, there are few ways in which water could find its way in.
+The Gore-Tex PacLite fabric performed to the highest standard and offered long-lasting weather protection.
 Other top performing contenders (with a lower price point) include the Outdoor Research Helium Pant, REI Talusphere, Marmot PreCip Full Zip, and the Columbia Rebel Roamer, each scoring 8s out of 10s.

 Comfort and Mobility